eaasi/user-handbook/source/resources/glossary.rst

       A base is an :term:`environment` as initially created in EAASI.
 “Base” essentially refers to a starting point for configuration and can thus be highly contextual to a workflow.
 Base environments will generally take up the most storage space in an instance.

+  Computer Image
+      A system disk image obtained by the user either from a pre-existing (outside of EAASI) virtual machine, or from the hard drive of a physical machine.
+Can nominally be imported into EAASI and used as an :term:`image` resource, but severe limitations discourage the use of Computer Images with EAASI in `v2021-10`.
+See :ref:`import-image`.

   Configuration User
       Configuration users have the lowest set of permissions in EAASI.
 They are able to configure or edit metadata for existing :term:`resources<resource>` and run environments, but can not interact access user account management features.